Pelagicore/softwarecontainer/doc/chapters/getting-started/index.rst

     gdbus call --system \
     --dest com.pelagicore.SoftwareContainerAgent \
     --object-path /com/pelagicore/SoftwareContainerAgent \
-    --method com.pelagicore.SoftwareContainerAgent.SuspendContainer \
+    --method com.pelagicore.SoftwareContainerAgent.Suspend \
     0

 This will suspend execution inside the container.
-The value passed as the `containerID` parameter should be the same value that was returned from the call to `CreateContainer`.
+The value passed as the `containerID` parameter should be the same value that was returned from the call to `Create`.
 It is not possible to run LaunchCommand on a suspended container.

 Resume the container::